yogawidyakrisna/Swift-SortingAlgorithm/README.md

 # Swift Sorting Algorithm
+The concern here is about Invariant.
+In computer science, invariants represent assumptions that remain unchanged throughout execution.
+To see how this works, consider the algorithm, insertion sort.

 ### Insertion Sort
 ```swift
 //insertion sort - rank items by comparing each key in the list.